parth-2005/odoo-2025/frontend/README_backend.md

 ---

 ### GET /expenses
+List expenses.
+Role-based scoping applies:

+- Admin: sees all company expenses.
+- Manager: sees only their own and direct reports' expenses.
+- Employee: sees only their own expenses.

-List expenses in your company.
-Supports optional query params: `status` and `user_id`.
+Supports optional query params: `status` and `user_id` (admin can query any user; manager may query themselves or their direct reports; employee may query only themselves).

 Request headers:
 - Authorization: Bearer <access_token>